 Wyoming State Forestry Division (WSFD)

 Grants of up to $20,000 to Wyoming rural fire departments to improve fire suppression and prevention capacity.
-Funding is intended to support training, equipment purchases, prevention activities, and to assist with the organizing of services for rural communities with equipping, training, and organizing fire services.
-An emphasis is placed in distributing these funds to communities demonstrating the highest need.
+Funding is intended to support training, equipment purchases, prevention activities, and to assist with the organizing of services for rural communities with populations of less than 10,000.
+Funding priority is given to communities demonstrating the highest need.